Your basket is currently empty!

 All work must be performed by a Gas Safe Engineer and not you.
 As you can see there are numerous reasons as to why the Ideal boiler is showing the F3 fault code and an expert will easily be able to pinpoint the reason.
 Attempting to do so with any gas appliances when you are not trained is illegal and wreckless.
 It could lead to a gas leak if you have a faulty gas valve or an explosion.

 Although the F3 fault code is not present on older boilers from the Ideal range, it’s now one of their standardised codes on the Ideal Logic boilers.
 The F3 fault code indicates a fan problem and if you have an old boiler it could be the start of more issues.
+Check out our guide on the most common boiler problems to help you understand what causes these issues and how to fix them.
 If your boiler is over 10 years old we strongly suggest a new boiler to make sure that your gas and energy bills are as low as possible as old boilers become much less energy efficient and start to cost money in terms of breakdowns too.

 Get a free online boiler quote in under 20 seconds now with us here at Green Central.